-I hate doing the very same task over, and over, and over again.
+I hate doing the very same task over and over and over again.
 I’d bet search engines do, too.

 Increasing the efficiency of search

-What if that method created a significant savings in terms of time and processing power?
+What if that method created significant savings in terms of time and processing power?
 What if it didn’t do a full search for the most popular terms over and over?

 Caching results pages from popular searches